Homemade Strawberry Cake

 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

-Back in the day, when I developed this recipe, I took to Google and Pinterest to find a homemade strawberry cake that was made with actual fruit.
-Can you believe it?
+Long ago, around 2010, when I started baking and decorating custom cakes for people, I took to Google and Pinterest to find a homemade strawberry cake that was made with actual fruit.
+Can you believe it was super difficult to find?

-I wanted soft, fluffy cake dotted with actual bits of strawberries, and a strawberry cake without gelatin.
-I found strawberry cupcakes from Brown Eyed Baker that I figured I could turn into a cake, and after a few tries, I settled on this lovely little number I’m sharing with you today.
+I wanted soft, fluffy cake dotted with actual bits of real strawberries, and a strawberry cake without gelatin.
+I found strawberry cupcakes from Brown Eyed Baker that I figured I could turn into a cake, and after a few tries, I settled on this lovely little number that has been gracing people’s kitchens since I published the recipe in 2017.

 Homemade Strawberry Cake ingredients